 Civil unrest and political tension

-Protests and demonstrations can become violent.
-They are common in metropolitan Buenos Aires and can occur in other major cities.
+Protests and demonstrations are common in Argentina, particularly in Buenos Aires and other major cities.
+Organised strikes occur frequently and may disrupt transport systems such as trains and airlines.
+Avoid protests and demonstrations as they can turn violent.
 The Plaza de Mayo and Congreso areas in Buenos Aires are often the focal points for protests and demonstrations.
 During demonstrations, streets may be blockaded and public transport disrupted.

 - Monitor the media for developments.